erikpukinskis/prototype-narrative-editor/narrative.md

 Requirejs is working, but there's some stuff to clean up to get back to feature parity with 0.2.0.

- - [X] Get builder generating
+ - [ ] Get server to run
+ - [ ] Get hello world to run on the same server as narrative
- - [ ] Narrative saving client side
+ - [ ] Add a static asset
- - [ ] Server reload
+ - [ ] Add a dependency on a different narrative
  - [ ] Type Narrative into itself

-And that'll be 0.3.0.
+And that'll be 0.3.0, "Self hosting without touching the filesystem".

 Backlog
 -------